tobyhodges/fair-research-software/episodes/00-introduction.md

 :::

 ::: discussion

-## What does open and reproducible research mean to you?
-(10 minutes)
+### What does open and reproducible research mean to you?
 Think about the questions below.
 Your instructors may ask you to share your answers in a shared notes document and/or discuss them with other participants.